shashwatah/jot/README.md

 ### `nt`

-This command will create a note in current folder.
+Use this command to create a note in current folder.

 <img alt="jt-nt" src="assets/gifs/jt-nt.gif">